Skip to content

 For most people, Mallorca means sunshine and beautiful beaches.
 Many also associate the Balearic island with the Ballermann, known for wild parties and plenty of sangria.
 Recently, however, Mallorca, particularly the town of Magaluf, has made headlines for a different reason: A mysterious illness—dubbed “Magaluf flu” on social media—is reportedly spreading there, even sending some affected individuals to the emergency room.
 Should vacationers be worried?

 Mallorca is considered a favorite island for Germans.
-In Magaluf, you also encounter British party tourists.
-Without resorting to stereotypes, these visitors party just as hard as the typical Ballermann-goers from Germany.
-Recently, however, they have reportedly been left with not only blurred memories of wild nights but also unpleasant cold symptoms.
-On social media, primarily British TikTok users report respiratory issues, sore throats, and similar symptoms.
+In Magaluf, you also encounter British partygoers.
+Without resorting to stereotypes, they party just as hard as the typical Ballermann visitors from Germany.
+Recently, however, these partygoers have reportedly been left with more than just blurred memories of wild nights; they’ve also experienced unpleasant cold symptoms.
+On social media, mostly British TikTok users report respiratory issues, sore throats, and similar symptoms.
 Some claim to have even been admitted to the emergency room.
-The so-called “Magaluf flu” is cited as the cause, or as a hashtag.
+The cause, or hashtag, is the so-called “Magaluf flu.”

 “Magaluf flu” is not an official medical term.
 However, it does indicate the location where those affected likely contracted their symptoms.
 As reported by the “Mallorca Zeitung,” “dozens of vacationers” developed severe cold symptoms after returning from the island.
-Admittedly, this does not initially sound like an epidemic.
+Admittedly, this doesn’t initially sound like an epidemic.

 The symptoms of the mysterious “Magaluf flu” resemble those of a classic summer flu.
-This term colloquially refers to a cold that occurs during the summer months, as Arndt Möllers, a specialist in ear, nose, and throat medicine, explains in an interview with FITBOOK.
+This term colloquially refers to a cold that occurs during the summer months.
 The so-called summer flu has nothing to do with a “real” flu, or influenza.

 The summer flu spreads through droplet infection.
-This means that infected individuals release the virus into the air in tiny saliva droplets–for example, when speaking, sneezing, or coughing–and these are inhaled by others or otherwise enter the throat or respiratory tract.
-Logically, you can also catch it by kissing, and incidentally, on an airplane (such as on a return flight from Mallorca), where many people are in close quarters.
+This means that infected individuals release the virus into the air in tiny saliva droplets when speaking, sneezing, or coughing, which others can inhale or otherwise introduce into their throat or respiratory tract.
+Logically, you can also catch it by kissing, and even on a plane (such as on a return flight from Mallorca), where many people are in close quarters.
 The air is dry due to the air conditioning, which, according to Dr. Möllers, leads to reduced blood flow to the mucous membranes, increasing the risk of infection.

 More on the topic

-Currently, there are no reliable indications of a dangerous virus spreading.
+Currently, there are no reliable signs of a dangerous virus spreading.
 Otherwise, the Spanish Ministry of Health would have issued a warning, and the Foreign Office would have adjusted its travel advisories.

-However, every trip automatically carries the risk of infections.
+However, every trip inherently carries the risk of infections.
 It is therefore advisable to follow general precautions to avoid getting sick on vacation or bringing back a severe cold.
-These include regular hand washing, not setting the air conditioning too cold, and ensuring adequate sleep and fluid intake.
-If you already feel unwell before departure, you should take extra care of yourself.
+These include regular hand washing, not setting the air conditioning too cold, and ensuring adequate sleep and hydration.
+If you feel unwell before departure, you should take extra care of yourself.

 This article is a machine translation of the original German version of TRAVELBOOK and has been reviewed for accuracy and quality by a native speaker.
 For feedback, please contact us at info@travelbook.de.